 Watch the video below to learn the difference between a period, question mark, exclamation point, and comma.

 - Why do we use punctuation?

 Correct punctuation in the text that we read makes our reading easier and better understood!

 A period is used at the end of a sentence, which is one complete thought.

-A sentence that makes a statement is called a declarative sentence or telling sentence.
-We punctuate these sentences with a period.
+A sentence that makes a statement is called a declarative or telling sentence.
+These sentences are punctuated with a period.

 The dog chased the cat up a tree.

-Mom told me I had to go to the bed.
+Mom told me I had to go to bed.